dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1767: Non-violent solutions should guide foreign policy.
+### T1767: There are always alternatives to military action.

 |Support|
 |---|